Standards of Academic Progress

-- The minimum term and cumulative GPA requirement for undergraduate students is 2.0.
+- The minimum cumulative GPA requirement for undergraduate students is 2.0.

 MAXIMUM TIME FRAME

-- The graduate masters degree maximum timeframe for degree completion is the greater of 48 semester credit hours or 125 percent of the hours required for the degree.
+- The graduate student maximum timeframe for degree completion is 150 percent of the hours required to complete the degree program.

 Incompletes (I), failing grades (F) and academic/non-academic withdrawals (W, WP, WF) count as hours attempted but not completed.
 Remedial courses do not count in the grade point average.

-Transfer credit applied toward a student’s program counts toward overall attempted hours.
+Transfer credit applied toward a student’s program counts in the maximum time frame calculation.
+Transfer credit hours accepted by the University as credit are counted as attempted and completed hours in the pace rate calculation.
 A student’s transfer grade-point average does not count toward the UT Dallas term or cumulative GPA.